Skip to content

 print(f" Location: {region.location}")

-for worksheet_metadata in job_result.worksheet_metadata:
+for worksheet_metadata in result.worksheet_metadata:

 print(f"Worksheet Title: {worksheet_metadata.title}")